Menu

 Elder Quentin L. Cook of the Quorum of the Twelve Apostles stands in the Historic Liberty Jail in Liberty, Missouri, on Friday, May 28, 2021.

-Elder Quentin L. Cook, of The Church of Jesus Christ of Latter-day Saints’ Quorum of the Twelve Apostles, stands in the Historic Liberty Jail in Liberty, Missouri on Friday, May 28, 2021. | Credit: Jeffrey D. Allred, Deseret News
+Elder Quentin L. Cook, of The Church of Jesus Christ of Latter-day Saints’ Quorum of the Twelve Apostles, stands in the Historic Liberty Jail in Liberty, Missouri, on Friday, May 28, 2021. | Jeffrey D. Allred, Deseret News

 Elder Quentin L. Cook of the Quorum of the Twelve Apostles said Liberty Jail “is a place where we recognize the depths of the hardships and yet the sacredness of the Doctrine and Covenants sections.
-The revelations that came to him are powerful and bless us and give us hope.
+The revelations that came to [Joseph Smith] are powerful and bless us and give us hope.
 What a remarkable history, what a remarkable blessing it is to us.”

 Find out more about Elder Cook at Liberty Jail and lessons from Joseph’s time there